salesforcecli/plugin-data/README.md

       --all-rows                   Include records that have been soft-deleted due to a merge or delete.
 By default, deleted records are not returned.
-      --api-version=<value>        Override the api version used for api requests made by this command --async                      Don't wait for the job to complete.
-      --column-delimiter=<option>  Column delimiter to be used when writing CSV output.
+      --api-version=<value>        Override the api version used for api requests made by this command --column-delimiter=<option>  Column delimiter to be used when writing CSV output.
 Default is COMMA.
                                    <options: BACKQUOTE|CARET|COMMA|PIPE|SEMICOLON|TAB>
       --line-ending=<option>       Line ending to be used when writing CSV output.
 Default value on Windows is is